CSE-Linguistics/POS_Tagger/Bi-LSTM/README.md

 # POS tagging using Bi-LSTM

-We use NLTK's brown corpus to train and validate our model.
-The tagset used is Universal tagset consisting of 12 different tags.
-To implement the model we use Tensorflow 2.0.
+We used NLTK's brown corpus to train and validate our model.
+The tagset used was Universal tagset consisting of 12 different tags.
+To implement the model we used Tensorflow 2.0.

 ### Steps for pre-processing:
 * Add sentence beginner to annotated data